 Amir Habibull Khan (r.
 1901-1919) was the first Afghan king who introduced the western style education in Afghanistan.
 In 1904 he established the Habibia High School in Kabul that in later years played a great role in educating the political and academic elite in Afghanistan.
-The Constitutionalist Movement partly emerged from this school, as did the majority of Afghan presidents (including Karzai), ministers, politicians and scholars.
+The Constitutionalist Movement partly emerged from this school, so did the majority of Afghan presidents (including Karzai), ministers, politicians and scholars.
 The great Afghan historian Faiz Mohammad Kateb was among the teachers in the school; so was Richard N. Frye an acclaimed American scholar of Central Asian culture and history and the current Aga Khan Professor Emeritus of Iranian Studies at Harvard University who taught at Habibia from 1942 to 1944.

 An American engineer named A. C. Jewett who worked in Kabul between 1911-1918 has provided a short but candid description of the school in its early days.
 The engineer worked for the Afghan Amir in his road-building projects.
 He has written a fascinating book about his experiences in Afghanistan that I will review it here in future.